 Andrew Jones, 26, is the best example to show how far medical technology has come.
-This model and bodybuilder from Connecticut is living with a shocking truth that can put all of us in abashment.
+This model and bodybuilder from Connecticut are living with a shocking truth that can put all of us in abashment.
 He is alive on an artificial heart pump and pacemaker that he carries with him 24×7.
-This makes impossible for us to come up with an excuse for missing a work out.
+This makes impossible for us to come up with an excuse for missing a workout.

 “I’m pretty much the best-looking zombie you’ll ever see,” AJ says.
 Yes, he is a zombie now because there is no pulse anywhere in his body.

 It is Andrew that the weight of the artificial heart system attached to his back does not give him an excuse to not go to the Gym.

 In late 2012, the fitness icon, Andrew Jones was diagnosed with cardiomyopathy – a disease which leads to irregular heart rate, sudden cardiac arrest, shortness of breath.
 He was admitted for 4 months in Hartford Hospital’s Intensive Care Unit.
 After that, he was implanted with LVAD.
 It is just like an artificial heart and will be with him until he finds a heart donor for transplant.

 “The inner walls of my heart are swollen so it’s hard for the heart to compress and allow for sufficient blood flow,” he said.